Karma3Labs/ts-eigencaster/README.md

 Here’s an overview of key concepts involved in EigenTrust compute rankings, you can also read the [**details on the core concepts**](https://karma3-labs.gitbook.io/karma3labs/eigentrust/core-concepts).

-**Pre-trust (or seed) Peers:** These are the profiles you’d like to consider trustworthy.
+**Pre-trust (or seed) Peers:** This parameter gives you an opportunity to either treat all profiles equally to being with, or define a few profiles you’d like to consider trustworthy.
 This variable allows for configuring how much trust you place in some or all of the profiles in the network.

 We have created 3 strategies for you to use, you can configure the parameters based on your choice: